lazercaveman/obsidian-firefly-theme/README.md

 5. Under the Themes section, click on the dropdown menu next to Theme heading
 6. Select for Firefly and then you're done! 🎉

-## License
+## Fonts
-This Theme is under CC0-1.0 License - so absolutely feel free to use, change, modify or share this theme! ✌️
+This theme uses the [Inter](https://rsms.me/inter/) and [JetBrains Mono](https://jetbrains.com/mono) fonts.
+For the best experience, I recommend installing these fonts onto your local machine.

-## Credit
+## Credits
 This theme is inspired and more or less a mix of
 - [Tokyo Night Obsidian Theme, by Ruslan Gagushin](https://github.com/RuslanGagushin/Tokyo-Night-Obsidian-Theme)
 - [Night Owl Theme, by Ben Hong](https://github.com/bencodezen/obsidian-night-owl-theme)
 - [Clair de Lune Obsidian Theme, by Jamie Brynes](https://github.com/jamiebrynes7/clair-de-lune-obsidian-theme)

+## License
+This Theme is under CC0-1.0 License - so absolutely feel free to use, change, modify or share this theme! ✌️